 However, some options to find a provider are:

-- Contact the resuscitation coordinator at your nearest District Health Board and see if they can assist.
+- Contact the resuscitation coordinator at your nearest Te Whatu Ora - Health NZ hospital and see if they can assist.

 - An internet search for “CORE resuscitation provider" or "Newborn Life Support course provider" in your area should give you some results of private providers

 - If you belong to a regulatory or medical membership organisation they may be able to provide you with a list of preferred providers.

 I've lost my certificate – can I have a new one?

 If you have lost your CORE or NLS certificate, please contact your course provider first.
 If they are unable to help you, we may be able to issue you a replacement for a fee.
 Please contact us at firstname.lastname@example.org for further information as we will need to check when you last completed your certification and raise an invoice for payment.

 Can anyone enrol on a CORE or NLS course?

 No. To enrol on a CORE or NLS course, you must hold a health professional qualification.